Many students work hard but feel like their progress is slow. They

 Match method to subject:

-- For
+- For problem subjects:

-problem subjects: practice questions and mark errors
+practice questions and mark errors

-- For
+- For theory subjects: explain

-theory subjects: explain concepts and connect ideas
+concepts and connect ideas

-- For
+- For memory-heavy subjects:

-memory-heavy subjects: flashcards and spaced reviews
+flashcards and spaced reviews

-- For
+- For writing subjects: write

-writing subjects: write summaries and practice essays
+summaries and practice essays

-A quick test is simple: if your method does not
+A quick test is simple: if your method does not resemble how you will be tested, it is incomplete.

 Planning and Study Structure Mistakes